50 Places to Visit in Denmark, Tourist Places & Top Attractions

 2. Helsingor: Nestled on the narrowest point of the Oresund Strait, Helsingor is one of the most fantastic tourist places in Denmark.
 Imbued with a rustic, old-school charm, the beauty of the city resides in its ancient timbered houses, archaic Cathedrals and picturesque little neighborhoods.

-3. Herning: Lying at the very centre of Jutland, Herning serves as a haven for art lovers travelling to Scandinavia.
-Art museums, sculpture parks and vibrant street art across the city makes Herning one of the most visually pleasing places to visit in Denmark.
+3. Herning: Lying at the very centre of Jutland, Herning serves as a haven for art lovers travelling to Scandinavia and exploring the Europe package.
+Art museums, sculpture parks, and vibrant street art across the city make Herning one of the most visually pleasing places to visit in Denmark.

 4. Viborg: One of the oldest cities in Denmark, this erstwhile Viking settlement prides in its ancient castles, monas tiers, and scenic little neighborhoods.